Create a GCS bucket

 You have successfully created a managed instance group that autoscales based on the value of a custom metric.

-This self-paced lab is part of the Qwiklabs Google Cloud's Operations Suite and Google Cloud Solutions I: Scaling Your Infrastructure Quests.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above, to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in a Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Google Cloud's Operations Suite and Google Cloud Solutions I: Scaling Your Infrastructure quests.
+A quest is a series of related labs that form a learning path.
+Completing a quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in any quest that contains this lab and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

-Continue your Quest with Monitor and Log with Google Cloud Operations Suite: Challenge Lab, or check out these suggestions:
+Continue your quest with Monitor and Log with Google Cloud Operations Suite: Challenge Lab, or check out Running Dedicated Game Servers in Google Kubernetes Engine.

 - Learn more about Cloud Monitoring